Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 Basically, we relate geometric margin with function margine.
 Instead of geometric margin, we subject to a functional margin. **By doing this, we eliminate $\lvert\lvert w \rvert\rvert = 1$.** However, it is still bad.

 By scaling constraint on w and b, we do not change anything.
-We use this fact to make $\overset{\wedge}{\gamma} = 1$.And then, the max problem becomes a min problem now.
+We use this fact to force $\overset{\wedge}{\gamma} = 1$.And then, the max problem becomes a min problem now.
 That is,

 $$\min_{\gamma,w,b} \frac{1}{2} \lvert\lvert w \rvert\rvert^2$$